Trailing Drawdown Explained: Intraday vs EOD

 - Starting balance: $50,000

-That gap of $2,500 is your buffer.
+That gap of $2,000 is your buffer.
 If your balance ever touches the threshold, the account is liquidated.
-On an Evaluation, you lose the eval fee and have to start over.
-On a PA, the account is closed and any pending profits are forfeited.
+On an evaluation, you lose the eval fee and have to start over.
+On a funded account, the account is closed and any pending profits are forfeited.

 The threshold can move up over time.
 It cannot move down.
 Ever.